 The difference between a tactic and a mindset is that when you choose to be different with tactics, you are choosing excuses to be interesting.
 And, when “difference making” is your mindset, because you act according to your values and beliefs; you don’t have to try to be interesting.

 But, sometimes this pursuit of differentiation is confused with technology.
 Innovation comes in a variety of ways, of course.
 It isn’t just technology which enable us to do more, there is also processes and even human innovation which can be valuable sources of new value.

 Take a partner I’m consulting with.
-They have a hosting business in Mexico, and if you were to do business with them, you wouldn’t notice a difference.
+They have a Shared hosting business in Mexico, and if you were to do business with them, you wouldn’t notice a difference.
 They basically resell another company’s hosting service, just with a different brand name.
 They do their job the right way, and sadly, that’s where it ends.